Andrew L. Russell, Ph.D.

 I am an assistant professor of history and director of the Program in Science and Technology Studies in the College of Arts & Letters at Stevens Institute of Technology, where I’ve worked since 2008.

-My book, Open Standards and the Digital Age: History, Ideology, and Networks will be published by Cambridge University Press in early 2014.
+My book, Open Standards and the Digital Age: History, Ideology, and Networks was published by Cambridge University Press in April 2014.

 Some recent publications and papers: